I Just Can't Keep On Going

-I Just Can't Keep On Going is a Tyrone Davis album released in 1980.
-This was his sixth Columbia Records release.
+I Just Can't Keep On Going is an album by the American musician Tyrone Davis, released in 1980.
+It was his sixth Columbia Records release.

 Singles

 One single were released from the album.
 A cover of the Marvin Gaye classic "How Sweet It Is (To Be Loved by You)", which reached No. 36 on the Billboard Hot Soul Singles chart in 1980.